On this page...

 - Learning and Studying - content materials in alternate format, guided notes, color-coded organizers

 Accessible Educational Materials (AEM) - Specialized formats of curricular content that can be used by and with learners who cannot access print in a traditional manner.
 Accessible formats include Braille, audio, large print and digital text.
-Visit the True AIM webpages for additional information.

 Aids for Daily Living - Technology to enhance and increase independence in activities of daily life.
 Examples include: